Research Profile TRA Life and Health

 Bonn Organoid Club

 The Bonn Organoid Club is a forum for biomedical researchers to share expertise and reagents for organoid models.
 One focus here is on technical aspects that are of interest to many scientists in this field.
 In addition, external scientists are invited to present their research on the topic of "organoids" to the Bonn community.
-The organizer of the Bonn Organoid Club is Dr. Florian I. Schmidt of the Institute for Innate Immunity and the “Life and Health” Transdisciplinary Research Area (TRA).
+The organizers of the Bonn Organoid Club are Florian I. Schmidt, Elena Reckzeh and Ana Ivonne Vazquez-Armendariz, supported by the “Life and Health” Transdisciplinary Research Area (TRA).

 Our next talks:

-Interested to join?
-Please email TRA Life and Health or Dr. Florian I. Schmidt to register.
+More information: please contact TRA Life and Health or Prof. Dr. Florian I. Schmidt.

 Mathematical Life Sciences (MaLis) Club